adtork/Jeremy-Azure-lab/pan-vpn-to-azurevpngw-ikev2-bgp/readme.md

 </pre>

 **Firewall configuration**
-- Download Firewall XML file: https://github.com/jwrightazure/lab/blob/master/pan-vpn-to-azurevpngw-ikev2-bgp/PAN-IKEv2-BGP.xml
+- Download Firewall XML file: https://github.com/jwrightazure/lab/blob/master/pan-vpn-to-azurevpngw-ikev2-bgp/running-config.xml
-- Open the XML file and replace references to "Azure-VNGpubip1" with the public IP addresses for the Azure VPN gateway and save.
+- Open the XML file and replace references to "Azure-VNGpubip" with the public IP addresses for the Azure VPN gateway and save.
 - HTTPS to the firewall
 - Select Device tab
 - Select Operations tab
 - Select Import Named Configuration Snapshot.
-Upload the firewall XML file.
+Upload the running-config.xml file in this repo.
 - Select Load Named Configuration Snapshot.
 Select the firewall XML you previously uploaded.
 - Select Commit (top right) and then commit the configuration